lauslim12-old/IF670_Crossmobile/README.md

 # IF670 - Crossmobile

 This is the repository used to store Mobile Cross-Platform (IF670) class assignments in my university.
+This repository is already done and is considered finished.

 ## Requirements